PPO in the Fisher-Rao geometry: Introduction

 \subsection{Related works}

-Policy gradient (PG) algorithms form a core approach in RL, dating back to Williams’ REINFORCE and the first PG theorem for function approximation \cite{williams}.
-The paper \cite{SUTTON1999181} introduced PG methods with function approximation and baseline subtraction, laying the groundwork for actor-critic algorithms.
+PG algorithms represent a core approach in RL, dating back to Williams' REINFORCE and the first PG theorem for function approximation \cite{williams}. \cite{SUTTON1999181} introduced PG methods with function approximation and baseline subtraction, laying the groundwork for actor-critic algorithms.
 Natural Policy Gradient (NPG) was proposed by \cite{kakadenatural} and further explored by \cite{PETERS2008682} as Natural Actor-Critic, aiming to improve PG by using the Fisher information metric to pre-condition updates.
 These works showed that using the geometry of the policy space can greatly speed up convergence and stability.
-Building on this insight, Trust Region Policy Optimization (TRPO) introduced a constrained update rule that guarantees monotonic improvement \cite{schulman-15}.
-TRPO’s theoretical analysis provides a performance bound based on the KL divergence between successive policies, ensuring that each update does not deviate too far from the previous policy.
-However, TRPO’s reliance on second-order optimization (to enforce the KL constraint) makes it computationally expensive.
+Building on this insight, TRPO introduced a constrained update rule that guarantees monotonic improvement \cite{schulman-15}.
+TRPO's theoretical analysis provides a performance bound based on the uniform-in-state KL divergence between successive policies, ensuring that each update does not deviate too far from the previous policy.
+However, TRPO's reliance on second-order optimization (to enforce the KL constraint) makes it computationally expensive.